How to book a trolley tour in Omaha

 Can I bring food or drinks on the trolley?

 Most operators allow sealed bottled water and small snacks.
-Alcoholic beverages are prohibited unless it’s a designated wine or beer tour.
+Alcoholic beverages are prohibited unless its a designated wine or beer tour.
 Avoid messy or strong-smelling foods to respect other passengers.

 How long do trolley tours last?